elkateeb88/appChatGpt/README.md

 **Built with ❤️ using OpenAI Apps SDK & Model Context Protocol**

-🌟 إذا أعجبك المشروع، لا تنسَ إعطاءه نجمة! 🌟
+🌟 If you like the project, don't forget to give it a star! 🌟

 </div>